Douglas Henshall

-Douglas “Dougie” James Henshall (born 19 November 1965) is a Scottish television, film and stage actor.
+Douglas James Henshall (born 19 November 1965) is a Scottish television, film and stage actor.
 He is best known for his roles as Professor Nick Cutter in the science fiction series Primeval (2007–2011) and Detective Inspector Jimmy Pérez in the crime drama Shetland (2013–2022).

 Background

 Henshall's mother was a nurse and his father a salesman.
 He attended Barrhead High School.
 While studying there, he joined the Scottish Youth Theatre.
-After graduation, he moved to London and trained at the Mountview Academy of Theatre Arts.
-Later, Henshall joined the 7:84 theatre company in Glasgow.
-He later returned to London where he received critical acclaim for his theatre work, notably Life of Stuff at the Donmar Warehouse (1993) and American Buffalo at the Young Vic (1997).
+After graduation, he moved to London and trained at Mountview Academy of Theatre Arts.
+Henshall joined the 7:84 theatre company in Glasgow, and later returned to London where he received critical acclaim for his theatre work, notably Life of Stuff at the Donmar Warehouse (1993) and American Buffalo at the Young Vic (1997).
 He married his partner, Croatian writer Tena Štivičić, in Las Vegas in February 2010.

 Career

 1990s

 In 1993, Henshall appeared in Dennis Potter's television adaptation of Lipstick on Your Collar.
-He also portrayed T. E. Lawrence in a recurring role in the American television series Young Indiana Jones (1992–1996).
+He also portrayed T. E. Lawrence in a recurring role in George Lucas's American television series Young Indiana Jones (1992–1996).
 In 1993 he appeared in series 10 of The Bill.
 One of his first successful film roles was as Edgar in Angels and Insects (1995) before going on to star in Sharpe's Justice (1997), Orphans (1998), The Man with Rain in His Shoes (1998).
-He has also starred in many television series and is known for his roles in Psychos (1999) This Year's Love (1999) and Kid in the Corner (1999) (for which he won a gold nymph as best actor in a mini-series at the Monte-Carlo TV festival in 2000).
+He has also starred in many television series and is known for his roles in Psychos (1999) This Year's Love (1999) and Kid in the Corner (1999) (for which he won a gold nymph as best actor in a mini-series at the Monte Carlo TV festival in 2000).

 2000s

 Henshall appeared in the films Lawless Heart (2001) Gentlemen’s Relish (2001) and Silent Cry (2002).
 Roles on television include Konstantin Levin in Anna Karenina (2000), and Dan in Loving You (2003).
-He has also performed in plays for BBC radio, including the role of Romeo in Romeo and Juliet (1999) and David in The Long Farewell (2002).
-In the summer of 2002, Douglas returned to the London stage where he performed the role of Michael Bakunin in Tom Stoppard's new trilogy of plays, The Coast of Utopia, at the National Theatre.
+He has also performed in plays for BBC Radio, including the role of Romeo in Romeo and Juliet (1999) and David in The Long Farewell (2002).
+In the summer of 2002, Henshall returned to the London stage where he performed the role of Michael Bakunin in Tom Stoppard's new trilogy of plays, The Coast of Utopia, at the National Theatre.

 Henshall played Marcus in the post-production British comedy film French Film, alongside Hugh Bonneville and Anne-Marie Duff.
 He took the starring role as scientist Professor Nick Cutter in the first three series of the science fiction series Primeval from 2007 to 2009 and starred in Dorian Gray (2009) as the doctor Alan Campbell.